 Now there is a single unit left for sale with both A and B still active on one unit each.
-The price continues to increase (from the \$4.25 level).
-Lets assume that B drops out on her 2nd unit when the price reaches \$5.00.
+They place bids for the last unit (with the minimum bid being \$4.25).
+Lets assume that B drops out on her 2nd unit with a low bid of \$5.00.
 Then A clinches the remaining unit and pays the clinching price of \$5.00 for it.
 Thus, earnings for A on this unit would be the value of the second unit less \$5.00.
-(Of course if A had dropped before B, B would have clinched the 2nd unit and paid A's drop out price.)
+(Of course if A had dropped before B, B would have clinched the 2nd unit and paid A's drop out bid.)

-This would yield profits for A of: (A1 + A2 \$4.25 - \$5.00) where A1 and A2 represent the value of A's two units.
+This would yield profits for A of: (A1 + A2 - \$4.25 - \$5.00) where A1 and A2 represent the value of A's two units.
 In cases where the cost is less than the value of the items, a bidder makes positive profits.
-However, in case the cost is greater than the value of the items purchased, a bidder makes losses which would be subtracted from his/her capital balance and/or earnings form other auctions.
+However, in case the cost (i.e. the bids) is greater than the value of the items purchased, a bidder makes losses, which would be subtracted from his/her capital balance, and/or earnings from other auctions.